Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Introduction

-To be more precise, let be an upper cluster algebra of geometric type, where $\mathbf{s} = (\mathbf{A} = (A_{j; \mathbf{s}})_{j \in J}, \varepsilon)$ runs over a set of Fomin-Zelevinsky seeds which are all mutation equivalent and stable under the mutations.
+To be more precise, let be an upper cluster algebra of geometric type, where $\mathbf{s} = (\mathbf{A} = (A_{j; \mathbf{s}})_{j \in J}, \varepsilon)$ runs over a set of Fomin--Zelevinsky seeds which are all mutation equivalent and stable under the mutations.
 Assuming that $X$ is birational to the corresponding cluster variety $\mathcal{A}$, we have the following identification for each $\mathbf{s}$:

 We consider the case that the exchange matrix $\varepsilon$ is of full rank for all $\mathbf{s}$.
 Fix a total order $\le_\varepsilon$ on $\mathbb{Z}^J$ refining the opposite order $\preceq_{\varepsilon} ^{\rm op}$ of Qin's dominance order $\preceq_{\varepsilon}$ \cite{Qin}; this $\le_\varepsilon$ induces a total order on the set of Laurent monomials in $A_{j; \mathbf{s}}$, $j \in J$.
 We define a valuation